moloch--/reasonably-secure-electron/README.md

 ### Stacking the Deck

 So, what is the analog for a SQL prepared statement in the DOM?
 Is there a way to dynamically build a DOM using only safe methods?
 Yes!
 But, let's build upon a naive first approach.
-The least safe way to dynamically construct a DOM is using JavaScript string interpolation or string concatnation:
+The least safe way to dynamically construct a DOM is using JavaScript string interpolation or string concatenation:

 ```javascript
 document.body.innerHTML = `<strong>${title}</strong>` + `<a href="${userInput}">click me</a>`;